Adidas Adizero Boston Boost 6 Review Facts

 said the Torsion System helped them continue to run with minimal pain in the arch area.

 The upper of the shoe differs depending on if the shoe is designed for men or women.
 The men’s version offers an open, net-like mesh material.
 The women’s model features a more knitted fabric.
 Both uppers offer excellent breathability and are soft and comfortable against the skin.
 The materials have some stretch which adapts to the foot’s movements.
-An inner Coolever mesh lining has good moisture-wicking properties which keeps the foot dry and cool, even after long-distance runs.
+An inner Coolever mesh lining has good moisture-wicking properties which keep the foot dry and cool, even after long-distance runs.
 Overlays stitched to the upper work in conjunction with the lacing system to support the foot and keep it in place.
 A heel counter on the back of the shoe keeps the heel aligned with the rest of the foot.

 With a weight of 8.8 oz for men (size nine) and 7.5 oz for women (size seven), this shoe is a fairly lightweight.
-The use of lightweight materials in the midsole and outsole helps keep this highly cushioned shoe
+The use of lightweight materials in the midsole and outsole help keep this highly cushioned shoe

 from slowing the wearer down.